-- The GTLSCA's multi-person control of key splitting uses m-out-of-n method for the key split backup, initiation and recovery method. - 2.
+- 1. GTLSCA uses the private key (m-out-of-n) multi-person control to be the method of private key activation/deactivation and private key splitting backup/recovery. - 2.
 After key generation, the GTLSCA splits the key into 5 parts and stores them is separate secure locations.
 At least three parts must be obtained to perform key recovery.